-I will mention only in brief some types of medical intervention that can help your hernia injury - clearly it will be for a doctor to explain the best approach.
-Medical intervention can include:
+We mention only briefly some types of medical intervention that can help your hernia injury.
+Clearly it will be for a doctor to explain the best approach.

 A skilled medical expert might be able to use hand manipulation to return the protruding organ back into its correct position.

 When a hernia becomes strangulated, causes obstructions or develops in a certain way – surgical intervention might be necessary.
 Sometimes a mesh is inserted into the body to repair the hernia and strengthen the place where the hole has developed.

 Some examples of how much the courts will award for pain and suffering for a hernia injury compensation claim in 2023, include:

 Minor inguinal hernia injury compensation claims

 You might experience an inguinal hernia of your groin – that may need a repair procedure.
 Following treatment you may experience no further symptoms.